Depression among African women

 Poverty

 Poverty leaves the African woman handicapped with no way to provide for themselves and their family.
 According to statistics, in 2022, 431 million people live on $2 or below daily.
 This makes it difficult for an African woman and her family to get the basic amenities.
-Due to the high cost that is required to treat depression, some African women are not be able to afford the cost of orthodox care, including the medications and may opt to seek care from traditional or religious leaders.
-It is important to note that for antidepressants (drugs used to treat depression) to be effective, you must take them consistently for three months.
+Due to the cost of personnel and medications that are needed to treat depression, some African women are not be able to afford the cost of orthodox care, and may opt to seek care from traditional or religious leaders.
+It is important to note that for antidepressants (drugs used to treat depression) to be effective, you must take them consistently for at least three months and much longer thereafter.
 This is a challenge some African women living in poverty face.
 For this reason, depression may remain untreated.

 Solution to the challenges that affect the treatment of depression among African women